Bruce Hornsby: Grateful Dead

-Since his first involvement with the Grateful Dead, Hornsby's live shows have drawn Deadheads and Hornsby has commented: "I've always liked the group of fans that we've drawn from the Grateful Dead time, because those fans are often adventurous music listeners".
+Since his first involvement with the Grateful Dead, Hornsby's live shows have drawn Deadheads and Hornsby has commented: "I've always liked the group of fans that we've drawn from the Grateful Dead time, because those fans are often adventurous music listeners."
 He has performed several of their songs at his concerts and as homages on studio and live albums, while Hornsby originals "The Valley Road" and "Stander on the Mountain" appeared several times in the Dead's setlists.
 Hornsby also co-performed the improvisation "Silver Apples of the Moon" for the Grateful Dead's Infrared Roses (1991).

 Hornsby was the presenter when the Grateful Dead were inducted into the Rock and Roll Hall of Fame in 1994 and in 2005 he participated in "Comes a Time", a tribute concert to Jerry Garcia.
-He continues to work with Dead-related projects, such as Bob Weir's Ratdog, Mickey Hart's solo projects.
+He continues to work with Dead-related projects, such as Bob Weir's Ratdog and Mickey Hart's solo projects.
 He performed as part of the Other Ones in 1998 and 2000, and on occasion sat in with the Dead.
 Hornsby continues to be involved in the Grateful Dead and Furthur community.
-He played at the All Good Music Festival in 2012 with Bob Weir on rhythm guitar.
+He played at the All Good Music Festival in 2012 with Weir on rhythm guitar.
 In mid-2013, Hornsby performed with Grateful Dead-influenced bluegrass group Railroad Earth.
-Hornsby reunited with surviving members of the Grateful Dead along with Trey Anastasio from Phish and Jeff Chimenti at Levi's Stadium in Santa Clara, California, and later at Soldier Field in Chicago, Illinois, in July 2015.
+Hornsby reunited with surviving members of the Grateful Dead along with Trey Anastasio from Phish and Jeff Chimenti at Levi's Stadium in Santa Clara, California, and later at Soldier Field in July 2015.